michealap/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- The app will be served at http://localhost:8080/.
+Go to http://localhost:8080/ in your browser.

 ## Final Product